The mentored research experience is a key component of the Postdoctoral Master's Degree Program in clinical and translational science.

 - Research Proposal Packet Cover Page

 - The proposal.
-Research proposals, which should follow the research proposal format, must be approved by both the CCaTS Postdoctoral Programs Committee and Mayo Graduate School.
-To assist reviewers in evaluating your proposal, you are encouraged to construct your specific aims in a way that clearly defines the two or three publications that will result from the proposal.
+Research proposals are approved by the CCaTS Postdoctoral Programs Committee and Mayo Graduate School.
+Follow the research proposal guidelines and construct your specific aims in a way that clearly defines the two or three publications resulting from the proposal.

-- Master's Degree Program form (course plan).
+- Master's Degree Program form (plan of study).
 Complete the Master's Degree Program form.
-List all courses you will take to meet the 24-credit didactic requirement, as well as the two required workshops.
-Put "Clinical and Translational Science" in the "Specialization Area" box.
-You may find it helpful to meet with the education specialist to identify your course work to ensure that it is feasible within your schedule.
+List all required and elective courses to meet the 24-credit didactic requirement.
+You are encouraged to meet with the education specialist to ensure your plan is feasible to complete based on your projected timeline.

-Minute excerpt from your department or division.
+Verification statement from your department or division.
 This must document that peer review of the proposal has taken place, as well as that the proposed work is scientifically sound and clinically meaningful.
 The minute excerpt from your department or division research committee or minute excerpt used for submission to the Mayo Clinic Institutional Review Board (IRB) may be used.

-If the proposal is part of a larger project, you must provide a copy of the abstract and documentation of scientific peer review of the larger project, such as a minute excerpt from the appropriate research committee or funding agency.
-You are strongly encouraged to submit this excerpt with your proposal, but may submit it as soon as possible after submitting your proposal.
+If the proposal is part of a larger project, submit the abstract and documentation of scientific peer review of the larger project (that is, the minute excerpt from the appropriate research committee or funding agency).

 Minute excerpt from the IRB.
-This minute excerpt must document that IRB review of your proposal has taken place and that approval has been granted for the project.
-You are strongly encouraged to submit this excerpt with your proposal.
-However, you may provide documentation that your proposal has been submitted to the IRB and then submit it as soon as it has been approved.
-If your proposal is part of a larger project, please submit the IRB approval for that project.
+This minute excerpt documents that IRB review of your proposal was completed and approved.
+If the IRB has not yet approved your proposal, submit the minute excerpt when approved.
+If your proposal is part of a larger project, please submit the IRB approval for the larger project.